dimitri-nicolo/calico/v2.2/usage/federation/services-controller.md

 policy to be applied between the clusters.

 The Federated Services Controller accesses service and endpoints data in the remote clusters directly through the Kubernetes API.
-This means that if the remote cluster is using etcd for the {{site.prodname}} datastore, it is necessary to configure both etcd access details and Kubernetes API datastore access details in the same Remote Cluster Configuration resource.
+This means that if the remote cluster is using etcd for the {{site.tseeprodname}} datastore, it is necessary to configure both etcd access details and Kubernetes API datastore access details in the same Remote Cluster Configuration resource.
 See [Configuring access to remote clusters](./configure-rcc) for more details.